Inducing syntactic cut-elimination for indexed nested sequents: Introduction

 \section{Introduction}

-Gentzen~\cite{Gen69} introduced the \textit{sequent calculus} as an elegant formal proof system for classical and intuitionistic logics.
-The sequent calculus consists of axioms (initial sequents) and rules built from \textit{traditional sequents} of the form $X\DC Y$ where~$X$ and~$Y$ are formula multisets (formula lists in the original formulation).
-The rule of \textit{modus ponens} below is present in most of the logics of interest.
+A standard syntactic method of presenting a logic is via its Hilbert (proof) calculus.
+The Hilbert proof calculus for intuitionistic logic typically consists of a finite set of axiom schemata and a single rule called \textit{modus ponens}.

+A proof (\textit{derivation}) is a finite sequence of formulae such that every element is either an instance of an axiom or obtainable from previous elements via \textit{modus ponens}.
+A formula is called a \textit{theorem} of the logic if it has a derivation.
+This presentation of the logic is simple and elegant.
+It is also modular: a Hilbert calculus for classical logic can be obtained from the Hilbert calculus for intuitionistic logic by the addition of a single axiom schema $p\lor\lnot p$ corresponding to the \textit{excluded middle}.

+However, the rule of \textit{modus ponens} has a great drawback.
+To investigate if a formula~$B$ that is not an instance of an axiom is a theorem, it is neccesary to investigate if there is some~$A$ and~$A\imp B$ that is a derivable (since~$B$ must be the conclusion of a \textit{modus ponens} rule instance), and there is no indication of what~$A$ we should choose for this purpose.
+Indeed, in terms of formula size, $A$~may be much larger than~$B$.
+In other words, even if~$B$ \textit{is} a theorem, the formula appears to contain little information on the form of its derivation.

-This rule has a great drawback; it violates the \textit{subformula property} which states that every formula in the premise of a rule is a (sub)formula of some formula in the conclusion of the rule.
-When every rule in the proof system satisfies the subformula property, then the only formulae that may appear in a proof (derivation) are the subformulae of the formula that is being proved.
+Gentzen~\cite{Gen69} showed that there is an alternative, presenting proof calculi for classical and intuitionistic logic in a new formalism which he called the \textit{sequent calculus}.
+Unlike the afore-mentioned Hilbert calculi, these sequent calculi satisfied the \textit{subformula property}: every formula in the premise of a rule is a (sub)formula of some formula in the conclusion of the rule.
+When every rule in the proof system satisfies the subformula property, then the only formulae that may appear in a derivation are the subformulae of the formula that is being proved.
 Thus the subformula property places a strong restriction on the set of possible derivations of a given formula.
-In fact, the subformula property is critical for enabling elegant and constructive proof-theoretic arguments of logical properties such as consistency, decidability, complexity and interpolation.
+Apart from facilitating backward proof search, the subformula property (and the ensuing restriction on the derivations) enable elegant and constructive proof-theoretic arguments of logical properties such as consistency, decidability, complexity and interpolation.
+We note in passing that weaker versions of the subformula property---e.g. that every formula in the derivation belonging to a finite set computable from the formula that is being proved---would also suffice.

-In order to retain the expressivity of \textit{modus ponens} while obtaining a proof system with the subformula property, Gentzen first generalised the form of his proof rules.
-For example, \textit{modus ponens} was generalised to the cut-rule below.